crossplane/crossplane/design/one-pager-crd-scaling.md

 ## Criteria Set for Ideal State

 In this section, we would like to discuss some Crossplane scenarios that we would like to support and that involve large numbers of CRDs:
-1. Installation of a single provider with hundreds of CRDs: As discussed above, installation of a single provider, such as `provider-jet-aws`, results in ~190 GVs being served by the API server.
+1. Installation of a single provider with hundreds of CRDs: As discussed above, installation of a single provider, such as `provider-jet-aws` preview edition, results in ~190 GVs being served by the API server.
 With the current (`v1.23`) set of client-side throttling parameters of `kubectl`, this has adverse effects on the perceived user performance.
 However, situation improves as the burstiness and the fill rate of the token bucket rate limiter are increased in `kubectl@v1.24`.
-2. Installation of multiple providers, such as `provider-jet-{aws,gcp,azure}`, into the same cluster results in ~370 GVs being served by the API server.
+2. Installation of multiple providers, such as `provider-jet-{aws,gcp,azure}` preview editions, into the same cluster results in ~370 GVs being served by the API server.
 Even with the updated client-side throttling parameters of `kubectl@v1.24`, client-side performance is severely affected.
 We also observe issues related to HA in managed control planes with such large numbers of CRDs.

 As the Crossplane community, what we would expect in these scenarios are:
 - No API service disruptions like the incidents described in [[4]] in cases where we have ~2000 CRDs installed.
-- It takes the discovery client no more than 10s to discover all available GVs.
+- It takes the discovery client no more than 10s to discover all available GVs if a single provider is installed, and no more than 20s if three providers are installed.
 This would cover both the initial discovery needed by the controllers and periodic discoveries triggered by other clients such as `kubectl`.
-We propose a 10s goal because even if client-side throttling is no longer the bottleneck, it looks like that the REST client needs ~8s to fully consume responses (probably another investigation and improvement point).
+We propose a 10s goal for the single provider case because even if client-side throttling is no longer the bottleneck, it looks like that the REST client needs ~8s to fully consume responses (probably another investigation and improvement point).
+Similarly, for the three provider case, even if the discovery client's rate limiter is disabled, we currently need ~18s to discover all available GVs.
+These proposals are purely technical "rate limiter centric" proposals, meaning that the proposed thresholds are the lower bounds on the end-to-end delays for running `kubectl` commands when there is no client-side throttling for the discovery client (e.g. disabled rate limiter, see the tbrl parameter exploration table above).
+They have also been selected to satisfy common client timeout configurations.
+Better alternatives could be derived from real-world use-cases and needs.

 For the 1st scenario above, we are already in a good position [except](https://github.com/crossplane/crossplane/issues/2895) for GKE zonal and regional clusters as of Kubernetes `v1.23.1`, probably due to the initial control-plane sizing chosen in their control-planes.
 And regarding the client-side throttling issues, as discussed in the "Cient-side Throttling" section above, with Kubernetes `v1.24` the token bucket rate limiter used by the discovery client allows request bursts upto 300, which is well above a singe provider's (`provider-jet-aws@v0.4.0-preview`) GVs (~200 GVs).
 So we anticipate an improved UX with the upcoming Kubernetes `v1.24`.

 For the 2nd scenario above, we reach ~370 GVs (including some other "external" CRDs) in the cluster, which is above the allowed burstiness of even the `v1.24` discovery client.
 And again client-side throttling becomes a bottleneck if the discovery client needs to discover the whole API (empty cache, cache invalidation, etc.).
 Also even on an AKS `v1.22.4` cluster, we were not able to install `provider-jet-{aws,gcp,azure}` `preview` editions together.

-When the criterias discussed above are met for the Crossplane scenarios we currently anticipate, and as long as we can satisfy these criterias with future Crossplane or upstream changes, we should be in a good position.
+When the criteria discussed above are met for the Crossplane scenarios we currently anticipate, and as long as we can satisfy these criteria with future Crossplane or upstream changes, we should be in a good position.

 ## Testing Against the Criteria Set